pensthiel/head-md-future-of-drawing/process/readme.md

 ## Pitch and key insights

 ### Project description
-I'm on a mission to make analogue animation more accessible and enjoyable for everyone, from hobbyists and indie filmmakers to kids.
+I'm on a mission to make analog animation more accessible and enjoyable for everyone, from hobbyists and indie filmmakers to kids.
 Animation, for me, is the ultimate worry-free way to bring creativity to life.
 Inspired by user-friendly iPad animation apps, my project aims to bring the simplicity and fun of digital animation to the tangible world.
 By creating a device that simplifies the animation process, I hope to eliminate the traditional complexities, making it quick and enjoyable.
 This project is dedicated to utilizing Caran d'Ache tools, providing a wide range of textures and creative possibilities that traditional animation offers.

 ### PITCH
 This project is to build a user-friendly tool that simplifies analogue animation.
 Inspired by easy-to-use iPad animation apps, I am trying to bring that simplicity to analogue animation.
 Making animation accessible, quick, and fun for everyone, with the tactile joy of hand-drawn art.
 The object is dedicated to giving a fun project to do, providing a worry-free way to use the Caran d'Ache tools for minimal friction and maximal accessibility and creativity.